Weeds Authority for the New England

 NEWA is a single purpose Council which is a Local Control Authority for priority and invasive weeds under the NSW Biosecurity Act, 2015.
-The present area of operation of NEWA is the local government areas of Armidale Regional, Walcha, Uralla Shire, and Glen Innes Severn.
+The present area of operation of NEWA is the local government areas of Armidale Regional, Walcha, Uralla Shire, Glen Innes Severn and Inverell Shire Council (under MOU for 12 months to 30 June 2022).
 These Councils are located in the Northern Tablelands region of New South Wales.

 The County Council’s governance is in accordance with the Local Government Act 1993 (LGA 1993) with the County Council first proclaimed in 1947.

 NEWA provides effective integrated weed management systems utilising the latest technology to prevent, contain or reduce the biosecurity risk of invasive plants to the environment, economy and community within the area of operation of the County Council.